snwzt/logs/src/moon-rock-trip.md

 ![Moon Rock](./assets/moon-rock-trip_16.jpg)

 Here we crossed to the Mana Village.
 We went to Vyasa's Cave and Lord Ganapati's temple.
 It is said Mahabharata was written here.
 They also say panch kedars were built by Pandavas.
-I don't know, I can't go back to verify, so I don't think about it and enjoy the present, keeping that moment safe in my heart, as the based priest of Tungnath said.

 We came back to Joshimath, visited Shankaracharya's math (the hindi one, I don't know what math means in english, but it's not mathematics), this was the place where Adi Shankaracharya achieved enlightenment.
 There were mountains around the whole town.
 I sat outside and saw the sun going down.
 It was mesmerising.

 We took the morning bus and I, the great traveller, starved myself whole day and lived off of soda, apparently that gave me enough energy to not pass out and didn't make me throw up on the bus.
 Don't underestimate that travel, it was like 14 hours of travel on a bus in the mountains, then we had to catch a train to Delhi from Haridwar.

 I must say, this was probably the best birthday I ever had.
-I've never celebrated my birthday, it isn't really a tradition in my family.
-But we have been planning trips around birthdays since last year.
-And this was the best one in my life.
-Thank you Mom, Thank you Dad for making my birthday so awesome.
-This was sure an experience that I'd never want to forget.